redhat-openstack/khaleesi/doc/khaleesi.rst

     --installer-network-variant=ml2-vxlan \
     --installer-messaging=rabbitmq \

-When the given --installer=packstack, ksgen is going to the folder called "installer" in khaleesi-settings and looking for a "packstack.yml" file.
+When ksgen reads **--installer=packstack**, it will locate the *packstack.yml* file located within the *settings/installer* directory.

-after that, it goes down the tree to the folder "packstack/topology/multi-node.yml" (because of the flag --installer-topology=multi-node), "packstack/network/neutron.yml", etc (according to the additional flags) and list all yml files it finds under those folders.
+next it goes down the tree to the directory *settings/packstack/topology/multi-node.yml* (because of the flag --installer-topology=multi-node), *settings/packstack/network/neutron.yml*, etc (according to the additional flags) and list all yml files it finds within those directories.

-Then ksgen starts merging all YAML files using the parent folders as a base, that means, that packstack.yml (which holds configuration that is common to packstack) will be used as base and be merged with "packstack/topology/multi-node.yml" and "packstack/network/neutron.yml" and so on.
+Then ksgen starts merging all YAML files using the parent directories as a base.
+This means that *packstack.yml* (which holds configuration that is common to packstack) will be used as base and be merged with *settings/packstack/topology/multi-node.yml*, *settings/packstack/network/neutron.yml*, and so on.

 .. _usage: